herrozerro/AdventOfCode2019/README.md

 Luckily I didn't need to do any complex math on my points and just needed to intersect the two lists for matches, sum up the x/y to get the closest point.

 Part 2 was simple as well.
 All I had to do was get my matches again and get the index of each one in both lists and sum together their indexes to get the step count.

+### Day 4

+This one was just a miserable time.
+Bugs, and a few logical errors plagued me.
+It took entirely too long to figure out part 2's logic.
+But it was still a fun exercise.

+### Day 5

+This on was fun!
+I expanded the IntCodeVM by making it an actual VM class and cleaned it up.
+I really hope this one gets resued during the course of the game.

+### Day 6

+This one was fairly easy, a variation on Day 3.
+Logic worked practically the same way by finding the ancestors and most common ancestor.